Software Engineering: A Modern Approach

 Chapter 2: Processes focuses on agile development processes, specifically XP, Scrum, and Kanban.
 Our decision to focus on agile methods derives from their wide usage in modern software development.
 However, we also briefly cover traditional processes like Waterfall and the Unified Process.

-Chapter 3: Requirements begins with a discussion on the importance and the main types of requirements.
+Chapter 3: Requirements begins with a discussion of the importance and the main types of requirements.
 Then, we introduce two techniques for requirements elicitation and specification: user stories for agile methods, and use cases for more traditional and documentation-driven methods.
-The chapter also covers novel topics like Minimum Viable Products (MVP) and A/B Tests, whose importance nowadays extends beyond startups.
+The chapter also covers novel topics like Minimum Viable Products (MVP) and A/B Tests, whose importance today extends beyond startups.

 Chapter 4: Models focuses on the use of UML to create sketches during software development projects.
 Indeed, UML is no longer widely used for creating detailed software models, as was its initial goal.
 Despite that, we decided to cover UML in the book because developers often use it to draw sketches when discussing or documenting design ideas.